Potter Historic District

 At the beginning of World War II, Fred Potter also made a substantial amount of the property available for community Victory Gardens, which continued after his death in 1943.
 In his will, Fred Potter left the remaining 10 acres of the Potter estate to the village and the “youth of Fairport.”

 The village converted the Potter mansion into a community center and created Potter Memorial Park with a playground and baseball diamonds, using the carriage barn for a teen center.
 The park remains a focal point - aesthetically and for activities - for village and town residents.

 The majority of the residences reflect the popular architectural styles of the time, including a number of revival styles, (Tudor Revival, Neoclassical Revival, Colonial Revival, Prairie and Craftsman) as well as the former Potter Mansion, which began as an Italianate style building before it was given a mansard roof and, even later, a gambrel Dutch colonial style roof.

-The districts’ 21-primary contributing buildings, reflect its early 20th century development, except for the Potter Mansion, originally built in 1858 prior to the Potter family purchasing the estate.
+The district's twenty-one primary contributing buildings reflect its early twentieth-century development, except for the Potter Mansion, originally built in 1858 prior to the Potter family purchasing the estate.
 The district also includes 11 secondary buildings, mostly garages, as well as a carriage barn associated with the Potter Mansion.
 The 20 residential houses that make up the subdivision were built between 1909 and 1953.
 A park is also included with a potter’s shed in the community garden section of the park.
 The park acreage contains a non-contributing Veteran’s Memorial in the northeast corner of the park.
-The Veterans Memorial was dedicated in 1945 to the Village of Fairport and the Town of Perinton soldiers.
+The Veterans Memorial was dedicated in 1945 to the village of Fairport and the town of Perinton soldiers.
 It was rebuilt in 2014.